FSMELogic/UIP-Physics-Engine/README.md

     * **Hypothesis:** Gravitational wave detector noise (LIGO) is not random shot noise, but has a memory structure.
     * **Prediction:** An $\alpha=0.35$ filter will whiten the noise floor.
     * **Result:** Noise reduction of **~15%** achieved on LIGO O3a data.

 ## Prediction
-The UIP framework predicts that the noise floor of the future LISA observatory will exhibit a fractional spectral density scaling as S(f) \propto f^{-0.35}.
+We anticipate that vacuum memory effects will manifest in the LISA band as a colored noise floor characterized by a specific power-law slope of approximately -

 ## Usage

 ### 1. Run the Demo